Plucked For Success

-“[Sanderson Farms] doesn’t try to be the biggest, but we try to be the best,” says Billingsley.
+“[Sanderson Farms] doesn’t try to be the biggest, but we try to be the best,” says Sanderson Farm’s protein division manager Jack Smith.
 “Our goal every day is to be in the top 10% of our industry.
 When we come to work every day, if you ask any of our employees they’ll tell you that.
 That’s what we do, and that’s what we’re expected to do.”

-“The move to Kinston was purely a marketing decision.
-We have an established customer base [retail accounts] on the East Coast and as part of our commitment to quality and efficient service, it made sense for us to select a location in North Carolina to be able to respond to our customers’ needs,” explains Billingsley.
+“The move to Kinston was purely a marketing decision, we have an established customer base [retail accounts] on the east coast and as part of our commitment to quality and efficient service, it made sense for us to select a location in North Carolina to be able to respond to customer needs,” explains Billingsley.

-The move north will allow the corporation the opportunity to target new business on the East Coast by tapping into a new competitive marketplace.
+The move north will also allows Sanderson the opportunity to target new business on the east coast by tapping into a new competitive marketplace.

 Why Kinston?
-Sanderson Farms has a list of 50 points of interest in its site selection criteria.
-Potential plant sites are evaluated and scored based on data gathered touching on key items like the area’s contract grower base, sustainable rail service and environmental concerns; the Kinston area scored favorably in many of these areas.
+Billingsley explains: Sanderson Farms has a list of 50 points of interest in its site selection criteria.
+Potential plant sites are evaluated and scored based on data gathered touching on key items like the area’s contract grower base, sustainable, rail service and environmental concerns.
+The Kinston area scored favorably in many of these areas.

 “We feel [Kinston is] the best location for our operation long term,” Billingsley explains.

 General contractor Todd & Sargent began construction on the feed mill in the fall of 2009; and the facility was up and running in mid-November 2010.
 The feed production will roll out in two parts.
 Currently, the operation is in Phase 1, producing 8,000 to 10,000 tons of feed per week.
 The facility has the capacity to produce 20,000 tons of poultry feed once Phase 2 is underway.